BYLAWS

 Section 3.
 The Vice-president shall:

-A. Perform the duties of the President in his absence or in the event of his inability to perform such duties.
+A. Perform the duties of the President in their absence or in the event of the President’s inability to perform such duties.

 B. Perform such duties as directed by the President.